pzurek/go-vend/README.md

 **_Disclaimer_:**
-_This is my first ever code written in Go, so please forgive the ocassional fuck-up._
+_This is my first ever code written in Go, so please forgive the occassional fuck-up._